-5.1.1 Configuration File
+6.1.1 Configuration File

-The modeled configuration file defines a dimension region as 100 x 100 cells, with simulation duration of 500 steps.
-The land region is constituted by clockwise orientation points that defines the final area representation - the brown filled cells - with a protected area located in the central sea parallelepiped region between land, presented in Figure 5.2.
+The modeled configuration file defines a dimension region as 100 x 100 cells, with simulation 4 duration of 500 steps.
+The land region is constituted by clockwise orientation points that defines the final area representation - the brown filled cells - with a protected area located in the central 6 sea parallelepiped region between land, presented in Figure 6.2.

-Blue Team Regarding the blue team members that are available for the escort process, the parameters are defined as 5.1.
-The vehicle is defined as member of blue team - <team> BLUE\TEAM </team> - and its type is a normal patrol ship - <type> TYPE\PATROL </type>.
-For grouping purposes, which is the case, a vehicle only should be selected if its goal is set as GOAL\DEFENSE.
+Blue Team Regarding the blue team members that are available for the escort process, the pa-8 rameters are defined as 6.1.
+The vehicle is defined as member of blue team - <team> BLUE\TEAM </team> - and its type is a normal patrol ship - <type> TYPE PATROL </type>.
+For grouping pur-10 poses, which is the case, a vehicle only should be selected if its goal is set as GOAL\DEFENSE.
 This allows the force agent to know which entities should select and inform for group formation.
-The perception radius and speed vehicle are defined as 20 cells - <radius> 20 </radius> - and 20 knots - <speed> 20 </speed>.
-The last parameter of the vehicle's definition is the location, in which a coordinate tag is used with the x, y and z-axis, being its initial position 30, 50 and 0.
-As previously said, the z-axis is discarded in this platform due to the scenario's representation using two dimensions.
+12 The perception radius and speed vehicle are defined as 20 cells - <radius> 20 </radius> - and 20 knots - <speed> 20 </speed>.
+The last parameter of the vehicle's definition is the location, in 14 which a coordinate tag is used with the x, y and z-axis, being its initial position 30, 50 and 0.
+As previously said, the z-axis is discarded in this platform due to the scenario's representation using 16 two dimensions.
 The remaining escort vehicles only differ from its initial position.
-The escorted vehicle has a behavior file associated, that regards the underlying description, which describes the way he acts through the environment, using the defined communication and interaction processes.
-The file definition is made using the behavior tag - behavior> 1\beh\defense\new.xml </br/>behavior> - and the specified strategy XML-based file should be placed in a folder called behaviors, and the folder placed in the root of the project.
+The escorted vehicle has a behavior file associated, that regards the underlying description, which describes the 18 way he acts through the environment, using the defined communication and interaction processes.
+The file definition is made using the behavior tag - <behavior> 1\beh\defense\new.xml </behav-20 ior> - and the specified strategy XML-based file should be placed in a folder called behaviors, and the folder placed in the root of the project.
+22